What are the USDA Income Limits in 2022?

-Last year, the standard income limits were $78,200 for 1 – 4 person households which means 2018-2019 is a $4500 increase.
-For 5+ person households, the limit increased by $5,950 from a prior level of $103,200.
-This could make a big difference.
-For instance, buyers under the new limit could use a no money down USDA loan, but buyers over the limit may have to put down 3%, 3.5%, or 5% on other mortgage programs as a minimum to purchase a primary residence.
+This could make a big difference, even with the raises many people are receiving due to recent inflation.
+Any buyers under the new limit could get a no-down-payment USDA loan, but buyers over the limit may have to put down 3%, 3.5%, or 5% with other mortgage programs as a minimum to purchase a primary residence.

 How to Exceed USDA Income Limits